The Hardware and Software of the Mind

 Through psychoanalysis he attempted to map out what was happening inside the mind.
 He sought to explore the difference between stated preferences and revealed preferences.
 He was trying to map out archetypes or personalities.
 Over time, however, his subjective methods of study fell out of favor.
 They were replaced by the objective, reproducible experiments of behaviorism—like Skinner’s box and Pavlov’s dogs.

-As we advanced into the realm of cognitive psychology and neuroimaging, the focus remained predominantly on the brain’s hardware.
-We mapped out the brain and learned which parts activate during specific tasks.
+Science shifted into the realm of cognitive psychology and neuroimaging, the focus went to the brain’s hardware.

 The Greeks understood the importance of archetypes.

 Today, we lack a shared set of archetypes.
-This leaves a gap in our collective understanding of the underlying emotions, thought patterns, and behaviors that drive human actions.
-Many wait for research to be done so that the experts can tell us how to feel, think, and act.
+We have a gap in our collective understanding of emotions, thought patterns, and behaviors that drive our actions.
+We are waiting for the research and the experts to tell us how to feel, think, and act.

 Advocates of the Less Tangible Aspects of Psychology